Back to all posts

 All water from a sewer backup should be treated as highly hazardous.
 This water, often called “black water,” contains everything that goes down your drains, including human waste, bacteria, and pathogens.
 Acting quickly is critical to prevent further damage and health problems, but handling this level of contamination requires more than just rubber gloves and bleach.
 Professionals are trained to manage biohazards safely.
 They use personal protective equipment (PPE) and EPA-registered disinfectants to ensure every surface is properly cleaned and sanitized, protecting your family from potential illness.

-Handling Your Insurance Claim
+You Need Help with Your Insurance Claim

 After the immediate crisis is over, you’ll have to deal with your insurance company.
 This process can be complicated, and having a professional on your side makes a huge difference.
 Many homeowner’s insurance policies do not automatically cover damage from a sewer backup; you may need a separate rider for that kind of coverage.
 A professional plumber can provide detailed documentation of the damage, including photos, a clear assessment of the cause, and a written report of the repairs needed.
 This evidence is exactly what insurance adjusters need to process your claim, making the entire experience much smoother for you.